SolarArbiter/SolarArbiter.github.io/documentation/dashboard/trials.md

 * Rejection of late forecasts
 * Daily reanalysis of forecast performance

+The Solar Forecast Arbiter does not declare trial winners nor declare that one forecast is superior to another.
+It simply provides an impartial calculation of metrics following clearly defined specifications.
+Humans make decisions, ideally based on impartial data; the Arbiter is not a human and it cannot make a decision for you.

 In addition to the material on this page that is specific to the Solar Forecast Arbiter, we recommend that users review the [IEA Wind Task 36 Work Packages](https://www.ieawindforecasting.dk/work-packages) for information on weather forecasts, benchmarking, and optimal use of forecasting solutions.
 The vast majority of the material applies to both solar